pkg vs Bun vs Deno

 "Bun and Deno can't bundle sharp / better-sqlite3"

-These tools are closer than the headline table suggests.
 Pick on what you'll regret later, not on benchmark deltas:

 - Regret running on a non-V8 engine? → pkg